Last updated on May 3rd, 2021

-Influenza has two ways to change — one slow and one fast.
+Influenza virus has two ways to change — one slow and one fast.
 The slow change is called “drift” — the virus gradually accumulates individual mutations until its surface proteins are no longer recognized by our immune system.

 The fast change is called “shift” — different strains of influenza can exchange genetic material if they infect the same cell at the same time.
 A new “hybrid” strain can emerge with surface proteins that are completely different from the previous year’s epidemic strain.